-More importantly there might be individual differences that may affect the relationship between exposure on social media and later attitudes toward the product.
-One of these individual differences might be consumers’ proneness to experience Fear of Missing Out (trait-FOMO).
+More importantly there might be individual differences that affect the relationship between exposure on social media and later attitudes toward the product.
+One of these individual differences could be consumers’ proneness to experience Fear of Missing Out (trait-FOMO).
 FOMO here is defined as a perceived experiential discrepancy between consumers’ current experience and a more rewarding alternative experience ([omitted for blind review]).
 Prior research has found that experiencing FOMO might yield threats to customer loyalty (Hayran, Anik, & Gürhan-Canli, 2020), but others find that experiencing FOMO leads to more brand excitement (Kang, Son, & Koo, 2019).
-Thus, it appears that research on how the FOMO experience affects outcomes that are important for marketers and advertisers is still in its nascent phase.
+Thus, it appears that research on how the FOMO experience affects important marketing and advertising outcomes is still in its nascent phase.
 Some qualitative research (Hodkinson, 2019) proposes that FOMO induces high cognitive load on consumers and therefore potentially interferes with consumers’ ability to cognitively process and elaborate on information they receive.
-Considering other findings of prior research, which suggested that FOMO leads to social media fatigue (Bright & Logan, 2018) it might be possible that the effect of FOMO on consumer attitude formation as a cognitive process in the context of social media advertising is dependent on how actively consumers are actually engaged on the respective platform (i.e., Instagram).
+Other findings suggest that FOMO leads to social media fatigue (Bright & Logan, 2018).
+Thus it is possible that the effect of FOMO on consumer attitude formation as a cognitive process in the context of social media advertising is dependent on how actively consumers are actually engaged on the respective platform (i.e., Instagram).

-In this study, we propose that FOMO and the degree of active participation on Instagram interactively affect the attitude formation process of products online after exposure to them on Instagram.
-Thus, we employ theories of attitude accessibility (i.e., MODE model) to investigate how consumers’ trait-FOMO affects the activation of accessible attitudes toward the depicted object dependent on the consumers’ degree of active participation on Instagram.
+In this study, we propose that FOMO and the degree of active participation on Instagram interact to affect the attitude formation process of online products after exposure to these products on Instagram.
+Thus, we employ theories of attitude accessibility (i.e., MODE model) to investigate how consumers’ trait-FOMO affects the activation of accessible attitudes toward a product and whether attitude activation is dependent on the degree of active participation on Instagram.
 We examine this specifically in the context of Instagram advertising.
 Thus, we address a gap in the literature by linking Instagram content, the degree of active participation on Instagram, trait-FOMO, and consequent product liking.
 We have chosen the context of Instagram because this platform has gained popularity as an image-based advertising tool for companies (Erkan & Evans, 2016).

-Accessibility of Attitudes
+Attitude Accessibility

 As a central outcome of interest, we examine attitudes toward products and the attitude formation process in online shopping contexts.
 Attitudes are defined as evaluative mental representations of an attitude object that range from negative to positive (Petty, Wegener, & Fabrigar, 1997).
 Although theories such as the Theory of Reasoned Action or the Theory of Planned Behavior (Madden, Ellen, & Ajzen, 1992) posit a strong relationship between attitudes and behavior, early research in cognition and behavior resulted in mixed findings regarding this relationship.
 That is, the attitude-behavior relationship was found to be unstable; more favorable attitudes did not always lead to consequent behavior (Wicker, 1969).
 However, because attitudes are represented on a continuum of not accessible at all to highly accessible (Rhodes & Ewoldsen, 2009), these differences in the attitude-behavior relationship might be dependent on attitude accessibility (Fazio & Roskos-Ewoldsen, 2005).
 As accessibility increases, the likelihood of attitude activation increases, and therefore behavior is more likely to be affected by highly accessible attitudes versus attitudes low in accessibility.
-Thus, attitude accessibility has been used as an indication of attitude strength in the past (Ewoldsen, Rhodes, & Fazio, 2015; Kwon & Nayakankuppam, 2015).
-Attitudes low in accessibility require more cognitive effort and controlled thoughts to be activated.
-But, attitudes high in accessibility require lower cognitive effort to be activated (Ewoldsen et al., 2015; Fazio, Sanbonmatsu, Powell, & Kardes, 1986; Herring et al., 2013).
+Thus, attitude accessibility has been used as an indication of attitude strength (Ewoldsen, Rhodes, & Fazio, 2015; Kwon & Nayakankuppam, 2015).
+Attitudes low in accessibility require more cognitive effort and controlled thoughts to be activated, while attitudes high in accessibility require lower cognitive effort to be activated (Ewoldsen et al., 2015; Fazio, Sanbonmatsu, Powell, & Kardes, 1986; Herring et al., 2013).